tanweijie123/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2b.
-User requests to force delete a specific Client in the Client List.
+User requests to force delete a specific Client in the list.

     * 2b1.
 FitEgo force deletes the Client and its associated Schedules.